wh0oo/python-scripts-for-raritan-pdu-deployment/README.md

 ## Common input file

-Scripts use a plain text IP/hostname list.
+Scripts use a plain text IP list.
 The default filename is usually `pdus.txt`.

 ```text
 # pdus.txt